cookies-mod/mod/README.md

 - Show pet level
 - Show rarity in level
   - Only visible if `Show pet level` is enabled
 </details>
 <details >
 <summary>Helper</summary>

 - Craft Helper
+- Anvil combine helper
+- Chest search
+  - Use `/cookie search` (or use the keybind) to open the search screen!
 </details>
 <details >
 <summary>Farming</summary>

 - Plot price breakdown
 - Yaw/Pitch display
   - Will fade out after not moving your cursor for a few seconds

 #### Rancher's Boots